cmartem/Cohort_analysis/README.md

 Data:

-Server logs with data on Y.Afisha visits from January 2017 through December 2018 Dump file with all orders for the period
+Server logs with data on online events calendar.
+Data comprises visits from January 2017 through December 2018 Dump file with all orders for the period
 Marketing expenses statistics
 Marketing department wants to know: